gmccreight/Memorize_Python/site/why.md

 preferable daily driver language to the one I was already using, Ruby, in part because I was doing more data work, and in part due to its tragectory.

-In the past I had shied away from Python because I felt its tragectory felt unclear to me.
+In the past I had shied away from Python because its tragectory felt unclear to me.
 I didn't like the complexities of the 2/3 split.
 I worked on some of our infrastructural tooling at work, but it was written in Python 2, and I wasn't particularly interested in learning older technology.
 If I was